waylo-api/HotelBot/README.md

 # HotelBot built using the Waylo API

-You can clone this repo to create your own hotel booking Facebook Messenger chatbot in less than 10 minutes.
-The hotel bookings are provided by [Waylo API](http://thewaylo.com/dev) and you earn a share of the revenue.
+You can clone this repo to create your own hotel booking Facebook Messenger chatbot in 10 minutes.
+The hotel bookings are provided by [Waylo API](http://dev.thewaylo.com) and you earn a share of the revenue.

 If you want to test out a HotelBot first, try [Waylo Bot](https://m.me/thewaylo)